 As of late, all manufacturers have increased their prices.
 Making disc golf more expensive than what they used to be.
 Just a few years ago, I remember that an expensive disc was $16, this was only 5 years ago.
 Now, an expensive disc is $30, it is crazy the increase that has happened.

 Divergent Discs are reasonably priced and offer good quality.
 The Max Grip plastic provides a lot of grip and good amount of durability.
 I’ve seen these discs hit trees and come out with little to no mark.
 I’ve also seen large marks after it hit a tree.
 While the Stay Put blend offers an incredible amount of durability.
 This blend I have yet to see physical damage done to it regardless of what it hits.

 The majority of the discs can be purchased for around $12 for the Max Grip blend, and $16 for the Stay Put blend.
 Providing a multiplicity of discs available at a lower price point that can handle the wear and tear of the disc golf course.

-Divergent Discs is a brand that is focused on providing discs that are meant for the beginner.
-Removing the complexities of disc golf.
-Making discs that will fly in the air easily for those who do not have the power to throw far.
-These discs are meant to provide a full flight, longevity, and enjoyability.
+Divergent Discs is a brand that focuses on providing discs tailored for beginners, simplifying the complexities of disc golf and crafting discs that enable easy flight even for those with limited throwing power.
+These discs aim to deliver a complete flight, long-lasting performance, and an enjoyable experience.
 Disc golf is a fun sport, but it can easily lose its appeal when you can’t throw it as far or you don’t achieve the results you are looking for.
 Divergent Discs will help you achieve the distance, and find simplicity within the sport of disc golf.

 Be sure to check them out on our website, they may be a good fit for you.